 These days, a number of financial institutions offer online loan application process, for the convenience of borrowers.
 Therefore, you might probably get emails about it from various lenders every day.
 That is exactly where scammers are striking.
 Emails are sent to customers asking them to fill up information online for a loan.
 Such emails look exactly like the ones you receive from legitimate financial institutions.
 Once you click on the link shared on the email, it takes you to a genuine-looking website with all proper information.
 The unsuspecting customer fills up a false application form,providing all personal details, and submits the same.
 The same details are then used to defraud the customer.

-1. Asks you to pay a fee in exchange for a service: No RBI-authorized lender or financial institution will ask you to pay any additional fee.
+Also Read:7 Ways To Safeguard Yourself While Using Online Banking So, how do you tell a genuine offer from a fake one?
+Here are some red flags to watch out for if you’re dealing with an unknown company or person: 1.
+Asks you to pay a fee in exchange for a service: No RBI-authorized lender or financial institution will ask you to pay any additional fee.
 Of course, there are costs involved, but they are usually clubbed into the total cost of the loan.
 Even if there are charges, an authentic lender should disclose all associated charges upfront in writing.

-2. Check and verify their contact details
+2. Check and verify their contact details:

 If you get a call from a company you have never heard of, offering you a loan, be careful.
 When they call, just tell them you need time to discuss it with your family or business partner, take down all their details like name of the company website, contact details, and check the same online.
 Call on the given phone number and verify before you give away any of your personal details.
 More often than not, scammers won’t have a direct number

-If somebody offering you a loan, guarantees you money without even taking a look at your profile, you have a cause to be suspicious.
+loan, guarantees you money without even taking a look at your profile, you have a cause to be suspicious.
 No lender can give any guarantee as far as loan approval is concerned.

 4. Verbal communication: If they offer you a loan over the phone and ask you to verifycertain details as part of the approval process, be wary.
 No genuine lending company will offer you a loan and ask for your details verbally, without any written communication.
 If you’re approached by any such company, ask for a written communication before sharing any of your details.
 Most likely, you’ll never hear from them again.